-In old school organisational development, there are two preferred practices to very common.
+In old school organizational development, there are very commonly two preferred practices.
 On one hand the classic waterfall way of executing strategies.
 More specifically, this is understood as a communicative process which conveys, justifies, explains and clarifies objectives, allocates them to specific departments, and uses target agreements and reporting to ensure that they’re implemented.
 The second method adopts a conventional approach, involving learning and development for leaders and staff.

-These two methods are vital components of an organization’s development but they often hit their limits, when changes occur on the way down.
-Agile adaptation and implementing new ideas on the fly difficult.
-That rigid process leads to distrust and disengagement, because is does not deliver comprehenseive results while changing .
+These two methods are vital components of an organization’s development, but they often hit their limits when changes occur on the way down.
+Agile adaptation and implementing new ideas on the fly is difficult.
+That rigid process leads to distrust and disengagement, because it does not deliver comprehensive results while changing.
 Efficiency suffers altogether if the external rate of change in markets, competition, or technology exceeds the internal rate of adaptation and change in an organization.

-Back in 2004, 1492 CI:Lab developed a third methodology designed to promote collective intelligence as a there’d approach.
-It empowered approach is capable of processing much more data and translating information into useful insights, because everybody in the Swarm Radar functions as a living sensor, gathering and disseminating information.
-It is a digital web/app solution, which collects very little information, and makes available for all in real time.
+Back in 2004, 1492 CI:Lab developed a methodology designed to promote collective intelligence, as a third approach.
+This empowered approach is capable of processing much more data and translates information into useful insights, because everybody in the Swarm Radar functions as a living sensor, gathering and disseminating information.
+It is a digital web/app solution, which collects very little information, and makes information available for all in real time.

 This effect, combined with the knowledge that all managers from top to bottom in the ranking can view all the teams, provides a secondary impetus.
 Even if management does not intervene, the effect is still achieved through the transfer of information to employees and transparency.
 Swarm Radar digitizes organizational development, and also provides leaders with an artificially intelligent management service.
 The core task of managers working with Swarm Radar is to promote and maintain authentic data.
 Swarm Radar works best when employees get in touch with their own feelings, and enter this mood without any filters.
 The better and more independently individuals enter their feelings and judgements, the more effective the tool becomes.

-Without communication there is no such thing as an organisation.
+Without communication, there is no such thing as an organization.
 In essence, an organization like Airbus, Google, Daimler and so forth… is an abstract concept, a story in the minds of the people.
 And they have to believe that story.
-Collaboration and coordination are functions of the peoples exchange of data and information.
+Collaboration and coordination are functions of the people’s exchange of data and information.

-If their is purpose and empowerment the organisation is not required.
-When in 2005 the Hurrikan Katrina flooded the city of New Orleans, 1000s of volunteers coordinated themselves on Twitter without any central governance.
-The 1492 Swarm Radar builds exactly on that Katerina effects, to empower the crowd for innovation, co-creation and coordination in the most effective way.
+If there is purpose and empowerment, the organization is not required.
+When Hurrikan Katrina flooded the city of New Orleans in 2005, 1000s of volunteers coordinated themselves on Twitter without any central governance.
+The 1492 Swarm Radar builds exactly on that Katerina effect, to empower the crowd for innovation, co-creation and coordination in the most effective way.

 The Collective Intelligence